Recipe: Anna Jones’ Raw Thai Citrus Crunch Salad

 1 medium red chile, seeded and finely chopped

 Handful cashews, crushed or coarsely chopped

 Use a vegetable peeler to peel the zucchini and carrots into ribbons and place them in a big bowl — it's okay to leave a little bit of the middle behind for the sake of your fingers.
 Shred the cabbage finely, slice the red pepper and scallions as finely as you can, and add to the bowl.

-Now use a knife to peel the grapefruit and lime.
-Then with the knife, roughly cut out all the segments from both, leaving the pith and membrane behind.
+Now use a knife to cut the peel away from the grapefruit and lime.
+Roughly cut out all the segments from both, leaving the pith and membrane behind.
 Put the segments into a bowl, then mash them up so you are left with little juicy jewels of lime and grapefruit.
 Add these to the big bowl, too.

-Roughly chop the basil and cilantro, then add all the basil, half the cilantro, and all the beansprouts to the bowl.
+Coarsely chop the basil and cilantro, then add all the basil, 1/2 the cilantro, and all the bean sprouts to the bowl.
 This will all keep well in the fridge until you are ready to eat.